 Full Digital Power

-For the highest performance, dsPIC® Digital Signal Controllers (DSCs)can close the control loop in the digital domain, with powerful algorithms to maximize efficiency at all load conditions.
-In applications where efficiency requirements are stringent, transient response is critical, and monitoring/reporting are mandatory for maximum up-time, the benefits of a fully digital power supply is more than just added value, it is a competitive necessity.
-This approach is perfectly suited for multi-stage AC-DC or DC-DC conversions, renewable energy, server, and computing applications.
+For the highest performance, dsPIC® Digital Signal Controllers (DSCs) can close the control loop in the digital domain, with powerful algorithms to maximize efficiency at all load conditions.
+In applications where efficiency requirements are stringent, transient response is critical, and monitoring/reporting are mandatory for maximum up-time, the benefits of a fully digital power supply are more than just added value, they are a competitive necessity.
+This approach is perfectly suited for multi-stage AC-DC or DC-DC conversions, renewable energy, server and computing applications.

 Using this variety of approaches, Microchip produces power solutions for a wide range of applications.
 For any digital or digitally-featured power need, there is a Microchip answer.